Updated April 2026

 Storage & Security

-Vehicles kept in a locked garage with alarm and immobiliser attract lower premiums.
-Enclosed, climate-controlled storage may qualify for additional discounts.
+Vehicles stored in a locked garage with an alarm and immobiliser attract lower premiums.
+Climate-controlled storage may qualify for further discounts with some insurers.

 🛣️